BillyRobertson/PRISMO-trading-research-and-execution-system/README.md

 # PRISMO-trading-research-and-execution-system
 Fully automated trading platform.
 Backtesting module created for efficient model testing and creation, execution system to trade the system live.
+Feel free to contact me with any questions !

 # Live Execution System